masterofobzene/UserScriptRepo/README.md

 ## INSTALL INDEX
 You must have violentmonkey, tampermonkey or another script manager for these to work.
 Click on the script name to install it.
-All scripts here were made for Firefox/Librewolf but you can try them on Chrome and see if they work.
+All scripts here were made for Firefox/Librewolf but you can try them on Chrome/Brave and see if they work.

 ### SFW
 -----------